idealparable/BibleQ/JairusDaughtContra.md

 ## Addendum per Blomberg

-A bit more: JPH cites Blomberg: |there is not nearly so much difference between Matthew's arti eteleutesn in v.
+A bit more: JPH cites Blomberg:

+<blockquote>|there is not nearly so much difference between Matthew's arti eteleutesn in v.
 18 (which could fairly be translated "just came to the point of death"; cf. Heb.
-11:22) and eschates echer in Mark 5:23 (which could also be rendered "is dying").|
+11:22) and eschates echer in Mark 5:23 (which could also be rendered "is dying").|</blockquote>

-And JPH adds: |Blomberg has a good point about the linguistic data.
+And JPH adds:

+<blockquote>|Blomberg has a good point about the linguistic data.
 That first bit in Matthew ("even now" -- actually the Greek arti) has some connotations that suggest not always a present reality, but an inevitable reality.
-Note how it is used elsewhere:|
+Note how it is used elsewhere:|</blockquote>

-And he cites (quoting his KJV citation, bold is his, reproduced here by me, indicating, I presume, the term (or terms?) in question): /Matthew 3:15 And Jesus answering said unto him, Suffer it to be so *now:* for thus it becometh us to fulfil all righteousness.
-Then he suffered him./
+And he cites (quoting his KJV citation, bold is his, reproduced here by me, indicating, I presume, the term (or terms?) in question):

+<blockquote><span class="bbq">/Matthew 3:15 And Jesus answering said unto him, Suffer it to be so <b>now</b>: for thus it becometh us to fulfil all righteousness.
+Then he suffered him./</span></blockquote>

-/Matthew 23:39 For I say unto you, Ye shall not see me *henceforth,* till ye shall say, Blessed is he that cometh in the name of the Lord./
+<blockquote><span class="bbq">/Matthew 23:39 For I say unto you, Ye shall not see me <b>henceforth</b>, till ye shall say, Blessed is he that cometh in the name of the Lord./</span></blockquote>

-/1 Cor.
-4:13 Being defamed, we entreat: we are made as the filth of the world, and are the offscouring of all things unto *this day./*
+<blockquote><span class="bbq">/1 Cor.
+4:13 Being defamed, we entreat: we are made as the filth of the world, and are the offscouring of all things unto <b>this day</b>./</span></blockquote>

-LSB for Matthew about Jairus was, to review: /Mat 9:18 - While He was saying these things to them, behold, [fn]a synagogue [fn]official came and [fn]was bowing down before Him, and said, “My daughter has just (arti) died; but come and lay Your hand on her, and she will live.”/ Per NASB BLB Interlinear, I've included in parentheses the term that seems to be meant.
+LSB for Matthew about Jairus was, to review:

+<blockquote><span class="bbq">/Mat 9:18 - While He was saying these things to them, behold, [fn]a synagogue [fn]official came and [fn]was bowing down before Him, and said, “My daughter has just (arti) died; but come and lay Your hand on her, and she will live.”/</span></blockquote>

+Per NASB BLB Interlinear, I've included in parentheses the term that seems to be meant.
 The other word Blomberg mentions is is "died".

 So now it looks even more certain that Matthew (and maybe Jairus) can hardly have meant that the speaker knew that she had literally died at that point.